bkushal26/ELM_BringUP_PSDDR/README.md

 1. Main- Corresponds to Latest test version (using Vivado2020.1 and Vitis)
 2. viv191- Old already tested project on vivado2019.1 and SDK, keeping it as a reference.

-***Note-*** This project is under development so repo and readme is incomplete, need to modify the instructions for Vivado-2020.1 version

 ### manual

 contains steps on how to execute the steps in doc and pdf format.